 The 1000 Islands are an archipelago located where the St. Lawrence River emerges from the northeast corner of Lake Ontario.
 The area, which actually has over 1,800 islands, has been called one of the best places for cruising in the world.

-The 1000 Islands have attractions for boaters of all kinds.
+This area offers attractions for boaters of all kinds.
 The more open water close to Lake Ontario provides good winds for sailing.
 The archipelago is also a great place to observe the wildlife—it’s the second most biodiverse area in all of Canada.
-The area has a wealth of protected anchorages, beaches, fishing spots, boat tours, riverside towns and campgrounds to discover, and there are several castles that offer tours for those interested in the history of the region.
+There is a wealth of protected anchorages, beaches, fishing spots, boat tours, riverside towns and campgrounds to discover, and there are several castles that offer tours for those interested in the history of the region.

 There’s no doubt that Ontario is a paradise for recreational boaters.
-Whether you’re interested in nature and wildlife or bustling market towns, diving, fishing or local history, the province’s diverse waterways have something for everyone.
+Are you interested in nature and wildlife?
+Or bustling market towns?
+From diving and fishing to local history, the province’s diverse waterways have something for everyone.

 Of course, in order to enjoy everything the waters of Ontario have to offer, you’ll need your Ontario boating license!
-By law, everyone who wants to operate a boat for recreational purposes in Canada must take a Transport Canada-approved boat safety course and pass an exam to obtain their pleasure craft operator card.
-Take our boating exam online to obtain yours and get set for the adventure of a lifetime!
+By law, everyone who wants to operate a motorized boat for recreational purposes in Canada must take a Transport Canada-approved boat safety course and pass an exam to obtain their pleasure craft operator card (PCOC).
+Take our boating exam online to get certified and enjoy the adventure of a lifetime on Ontario’s waterways!